 EMDR (Eye Movement Desensitization and Reprocessing) is a form of trauma therapy.
 It enables people to heal from the symptoms and emotional distress caused by disturbing life experiences.
 Multiple studies show that it allows people to experience the benefits of counseling more rapidly.

-There are over 30 controlled studies examining the efficacy of EMDR therapy.
-Some studies show that 84%-90% of single-trauma victims no longer have post-traumatic stress disorder (PTSD) after only three 90-minute sessions.
-Another study found that 100% of the single-trauma victims, and 77% of multiple trauma victims, no longer met diagnostic criteria for PTSD after only six 50-minute sessions.
+Firstly, there are over 30 controlled studies examining the efficacy of EMDR therapy.
+Secondly, some studies show that 84%-90% of single-trauma victims no longer have post-traumatic stress disorder (PTSD) after only three 90-minute sessions.
+Thirdly, another study found that 100% of the single-trauma victims, and 77% of multiple trauma victims, no longer met diagnostic criteria for PTSD after only six 50-minute sessions.
 In another study, 77% of combat veterans were free of PTSD symptoms in 12 sessions.
 According to the American Psychiatric Association and the World Health Organization, EMDR is a recognized form of treatment for trauma.

 EMDR therapy is an eight-phase treatment.
 During one part of the session, the therapist introduces eye movements (or other bilateral stimulation).
 Firstly, the clinician determines the memory to target.
 Secondly, he asks the client to hold different aspects of that event or thought in his mind.
 Thirdly, the client uses his eyes to track the therapist’s hand as it moves back and forth across his field of vision.
 For reasons believed to relate to the biological mechanisms involved in Rapid Eye Movement (REM) sleep, internal associations arise, and clients begin to process the memory and disturbing feelings associated with it.